 Great Tales and Poems of Edgar Allan Poe By Edgar Allan Poe

 Readers in high school

-The melancholy, brilliance, passionate lyricism, and torment of Edgar Allen Poe are all well represented in this collection.
+This collection well represents all the melancholy, brilliance, passionate lyricism, and torment of Edgar Allen Poe.
 Here, in one volume, are his masterpieces of mystery, terror, humor, and adventure, including stories such as The Tell-Tale Heart, The Cask of Amontillado, The Black Cat, The Masque of the Red Death, The Murders in the Rue Morgue, and The Pit and the Pendulum, and his finest lyric and narrative poetry—The Raven and Annabel Lee, to name just a few.

 101 Great American Poems By Various Authors